-- Chickpeas - I like using South Asian or Middle Eastern brands since they tend to be smaller than the generic chickpeas
+- Chickpeas - I like using South Asian or Middle Eastern brands since they tend to be smaller than the generic chickpeas.
+They will still be sturdier and with a poori you want a chickpea that absorbs flavour and dissolves with light pressure which is why I still simmer them for a bit.

-- A Tea Bag - yup, folks, a teabag.
+- Tea Bag - yup, folks, a teabag.
 Traditionally Amla is used in these chickpeas, but since that isn't commonly in the home cooks pantry a tea bag works quite well.
+This is a tip I got from watching countless youtube videos.

 Tried this recipe?
-Rate it below by clicking the number of stars you want to give it right on the recipe card!
+Rate it below!
 Tag me in your recreations on instagram @flourandspiceblog

 Ingredients